opendatasoft/ods-documentation/source/publishing_data/07_configuring_visualizations/02_configuring_map_view/map.rst

       1. Click on a field among the list.
       2. Drag and drop the field above or below another one.
   * * Sort in tooltips
-    * When more than one tooltip is related to one same element on the map, it is possible to define a sort to order these tooltips.
+    * When there is more than one element at a single place on the map, clicking it will display a single tooltip, but where it is possible to browse information about all these elements.
+It is possible to define a sort to order that information.
     * 1. Click on the "Sort in tooltips" list box.
       2. Choose a field from the dataset, on which the sorting will be based.
       3. Click on the second list box, displayed below the first one.